Contents

 “Why” Behind the “What”: Building a Better Breakfast

-Let’s quickly talk about that “cereal crash.”
+Let’s quickly talk about that “cereal crash.” when the subject is about healthy breakfast ideas.
 Most popular kids’ cereals are made from refined flour and sugar.
 They are like rocket fuel: they give your child a huge burst of energy (a sugar rush), which is followed by a huge crash.
 That “crash” often happens around 10 AM, right in the middle of school, leaving them cranky, “hangry,” and unable to focus.

 The goal of a healthy breakfast is to create “slow-release” energy, like a log burning steadily in a fire, not a piece of paper that flares up and burns out.